harlanhaskins/BeatTripper/README.md

 ## BeatTripper

-Imagine with me for a moment.

-You're walking to class, listening to your favorite songs.
+Imagine for a moment, you're walking to class, listening to your favorite songs.

 Upon arrival, you think to yourself *"Hmm.
 That was about a 3 or 4 song walk."*

-It's an unscientific measurement, yes, but everyone thinks it at some point.
+It's not a scientific measurement, but everyone thinks it at some point.

 That's why we wrote BeatTripper, to help you track that metric.